baharpan/dynboss/README.md

 Dynamic succinct de Bruijn graph

 ## Dependencies
-. sdsl-lite
-.
-DSK
+sdsl-lite, boost, and tclap.
-The remaining dependencies may be installed on a Debian-based system with the following commands.
+Boost and tclap may be installed on a Debian-based system with the following commands.
 ```
 sudo apt-get install libboost-dev
 sudo apt-get install libtclap-dev

 ```